BilkentBTO/BTO/README.md

 ### Private Section

 - **Guides and Other Superior Users**:
-  - Apply to be a guide for upcoming tours and exhibitions.
+  - Register as a guide for the upcoming exhibitions and tours.
-  - Log working hours and access communication panels for daily advisor contact.
+  - Taking the data of the working hours and making the contact easier between the daily advisor by using communication panels.

 - **Advisors and Other Superior Users**:
-  - View and manage tour approvals, conflicts, and automatic accept/reject decisions.
+  - An algorithm will be created to automatically flag a tour as approved or rejected, which will be determined later on.

 - **Coordinator Features**:
-  - Data analysis, guide management, and exhibition application approvals.
+  - Analysing the data, managing the guides, and approving the exhibitions.